-Plans of corridor improvement and construction leading to Carrollton’s Adamson Square were revealed to UWG faculty and staff members, but renovation on Maple Street will not take place until the construction project in Bankhead Highway is completed, according to Carrollton City officials.
+Plans of corridor improvements and construction leading to Carrollton’s Adamson Square were revealed to UWG faculty and staff members, but renovation on Maple Street will not take place until the construction project in Bankhead Highway is completed, according to Carrollton City officials.

 The beautification plans for the city of Carrollton will focus on four specific corridors.
 Bankhead Highway represents the first corridor, from Cedar St to the bypass intersection, and Phase 1 -from Cedar St to the KFC- has already started.
 Phase 1 is expected to finish in the next 12 months, but it is not guaranteed.

 Part of the process to embellish Bankhead started with changes in ordinances and implementation of new policies and procedures for private business investors to follow when building or remodeling.
 The changes would allow private investments to help further the process to completion.

 The improvement projects were presented on Tuesday, Sep.
 24, by Met Lane, city councilmember, and Erica Studdard, Community Development Director during the first Community Connections Forum hosted by the UWG Office of Community Engagement, in the Campus Center Ballrooms.

 During the presentation, the community leaders said the next three targeted corridors are Maple Street corridor, Alabama Street corridor, and the Highway 27 corridor.

 Improvement in these corridors may only start after Phase 1 is complete, but since no specific order was decided, it is not confirmed that the Maple street corridor will be the next in line for renovation.

 Even changes in ordinances, policy, and procedures, as done for Bankhead, are not currently planned for discussion at city council meetings.